a20351766/udo.1.4.0/docs/source/developapps/application.md

 See how `wallet` locates a [wallet](./wallet.html) in the local filesystem.
 The identity retrieved from the wallet is clearly for a user called Isabella, who is using the `issue` application.
-The wallet holds a set of identities -- X.509 digital certificates -- which can be used to access PaperNet or any other Fabric network.
+The wallet holds a set of identities -- X.509 digital certificates -- which can be used to access PaperNet or any other UDO network.
 If you run the tutorial, and look in this directory, you'll see the identity credentials for Isabella.